 Declaring unrest as terrorism not ruled out – police chief

-Director of Public Prosecutions Stephen Parkinson had previously suggested terrorism charges could be considered.
+Director of public prosecutions Stephen Parkinson suggested terrorism charges could be considered.

 Support truly